0x1eef/xchan.rb/README.md

 and a few other objects.
 JSON, on the other hand, can only serialize a few basic objects - Hash, Array, String, Boolean, `nil` (null) and Integer.

-It's not possible to write `nil` on its own to a channel, regardless of the serializer being used.
+It's not possible to write `nil` or `false` on its own to a channel, regardless of the serializer being used.
 For example this line would raise an error:

 ```ruby
 require 'xchan'